 Education Planning Committee Roster

 The fees to purchase a registration to attend the live event* OR to purchase the recording are as follows**:

 $50 for nonmembers

 BUY NOW Click to purchase the recorded webinar.

 *Access to recordings and slides are included for those that register for live events.

 **If you are not interested in attending a live webinar, please wait and purchase the recording when it becomes noted that it is available.

-We welcome your feedback after viewing this presentation to help us plan future educational opportunities.
-If you are requesting CE credit or an attendance certificate, this is part of that process so see the instructions in the next section.
+We encourage your feedback after viewing this presentation to help us plan future educational opportunities.

-If not requesting credit, you may submit your feedback via this short survey.
+You may provide your anonymous feedback via this short survey.